samliu/fishing/lures.md

 rod first, which gives the bass time to get away.
 * When bass fishing with crankbaits you also want to keep your rod low during the fight so as to discourage the bass from jumping.
 One technique I saw described getting down on one knee.

+### Lipless Crankbaits

+Popular for fishing grassy areas where ordinary rigs get snagged.

+Some properties of lipless crankbaits:

+* More subtle swimming action, good for wintertime fishing.
+* Far-casting
+* Best fished in grass; the bait looks like a fish swimming in the grass without getting snagged.

+> “Lipless crankbaits allow you to do two very important things,” Chandler said.
+“You can cast them a mile and you can
+> retrieve them quickly.
+When you don’t have to spend much time between casts, you’ll be amazed at the amount of water you
+> can cover in a day.
+When you catch a bass in the winter, there’s a great chance there are more with it.
+Lipless crankbaits
+> may not catch every bass in the school, but they’re outstanding at triggering the most dominant or active ones.”

+#### Rat-l-trap (Rattlers)

+One of the most popular kinds of lipless crankbaits.
+Makes a rattle as you retrieve.